XiaochunMeng1/R-package-for-Angular-Combining/README.md

 This R package implements several combining methods in the paper by Taylor and Meng (2025), entitled “Angular Combining of Forecasts of Probability Distributions”.
 In this R package, the output for each combining method is a random sample of values from the CDF forecast produced by the combining method.
-In the “Master_Examples.R”, we present examples demonstrating how to apply the following combining methods:
+In the “Main_Examples.R”, we present examples demonstrating how to apply the following combining methods:

 1. Angular averaging - To generate CDF forecasts, the package uses the simulation algorithm, detailed in Online Appendix C of the paper.
 The angle can be subjectively chosen or optimized by minimizing the